In this guide

 - When do ATP/WTA year-end rankings markets resolve?

-- Year-end No. 1 markets finalise following the ATP Finals / WTA Finals during late October/November 2026 using official ATP.com and WTA ranking data.
+- Markets settle following the conclusion of the ATP Finals and WTA Finals in late October/November 2026, with official ATP.com and WTA rankings serving as the authoritative source.